-The standing committees of the Alumnae Panhellenic Association shall be listed in the bylaws.
-Standing committees will vary based on the needs of the association; the number of committees required depends on the size of the Alumnae Panhellenic.
-Some standing committees are helpful to Alumnae Panhellenics are bylaws, membership, philanthropy/community service, programming, marketing and scholarship.
+The bylaws list the standing committees of the Alumnae Panhellenic Association.
+Standing committees will vary based on the association's needs; the number of committees required depends on the size of the Alumnae Panhellenic.
+Some standing committees helpful to Alumnae Panhellenics are bylaws, membership, philanthropy/community service, programming, marketing and scholarship.
 The standing committees shall serve for a term of one year, which shall coincide with the terms of the officers.